thedefidude18/project-test-1/replit.md

   - Real-time message broadcasting via Pusher for seamless Telegram → BetChat synchronization
   - Comprehensive testing suite for webhook functionality with multiple scenarios
-  - Complete database schema updates with new Telegram user fields
+  - Complete database schema updates with new Telegram user fields ✓ **Header Duplication Fix (January 2025)** - Eliminated duplicate header issue across all pages:
+  - Removed all MobileHeader component imports and usages from 10+ pages (Events, Challenges, Shop, Settings, Profile, etc.)
+  - Standardized all authenticated pages to use only the main Navigation component
+  - Updated landing page sign-in buttons to trigger AuthModal instead of redirect for smoother UX
+  - Maintained consistent header design across the entire application

 ## System Architecture